 Proposals must include the following sections and are subject to the page limits provided in §5.2.
-The required proposal templates are available from the Proposal Kit website.
-Proposals not using the Cycle-7 templates will be rejected outright.
+The required proposal templates are available from the Proposal Kit web page.
+Proposals not using the Cycle-8 templates will be rejected outright.
 The required sections (except the AORs) must be combined into a single PDF file for submission with Spot.